ybyzek/theniledev-examples/README.md

 ## Multi-tenancy

-Tenants have access to specific organizations that have isolated sets of resources, and users should only be allowed to access the entity instances in the organizations that they have been added to.
+Tenants have access to specific organizations that have isolated sets of resources.
+Users are allowed to access only the entity instances in the organizations to which they have been added.

 | Example | Languages | Description |
 |---------|-----------|-------------|